mitselek/touch-tone/docs/battery-management.md

 # Battery Management System Requirements for Mains-Powered Devices with LiPo Backup

+## Executive Summary

+This report analyzed the necessity of a dedicated Battery Management System (BMS) for a custom bedside phone that uses a 3.7V 2400mAh LiPo battery as backup power, with mains power as the primary source.

+The report highlighted that a dedicated BMS offers crucial safety features like overcharge, over-discharge, overcurrent, and short circuit protection, as well as temperature monitoring, which are not inherently provided by the ESP32 microcontroller.
+While the ESP32 has some battery-related functionalities like ADC for voltage measurement and temperature sensing of the chip itself, it lacks the dedicated hardware and precise control necessary for safe and optimal LiPo battery management.

+For maximizing the lifespan and safety of the LiPo battery, especially with infrequent discharge cycles, proper charging control (CC/CV), over-discharge prevention, and temperature monitoring are essential.
+The user's requirement for advanced features such as adaptive charging algorithms, temperature compensation, and cycle life optimization further necessitates a dedicated BMS module.

+Several potential BMS modules for single-cell 3.7V LiPo batteries were reviewed, ranging from basic protection boards to more advanced modules with features like temperature monitoring and fast charging capabilities.

+The report concluded by recommending the addition of a dedicated hardware battery health controller (BMS) to the project.
+This is crucial for ensuring the safety, reliability, and longevity of the LiPo battery, especially given the "always-on" nature of the device and the need for advanced battery management features.
+The specific choice of BMS module will depend on the project's priorities regarding cost, size, and the level of advanced features required.

 ## 1. Introduction

 The increasing demand for uninterrupted operation in electronic devices has led to a greater reliance on battery backup systems, even in devices primarily powered by mains electricity.
 This ensures functionality during power outages, providing a seamless user experience.